 Gribble Bridge Rosé 2014

-Our exploration of the Gribble Bridge range took us to a rosé made from the thin-skinned red grape Dordenfelder.
+Our exploration of the Gribble Bridge range took us next to a rosé made from the thin-skinned red grape, Dornfelder.
 The appearance of the wine was certainly striking – a vivid pink.
 Sadly the flavours didn’t shine through quite as much.

-Slightly funky on the nose, with watermelon, underripe strawbery, tart red cherry and cranberry on the palate.
-A little disjointed and bitter, it just wasn’t Biddenden’ finest showing.
+Slightly funky on the nose, with watermelon, underripe strawberry, tart red cherry and cranberry on the palate.
+A little disjointed and bitter, it just wasn’t Biddenden’s finest showing.

 Gribble Bridge Dornfelder 2014